Profile picture of M.Hassan Nadeem

 Adelie: Continuous Address Space Layout Re-randomization for Linux Drivers

-27th edition of the ASPLOS
+27th ACM ASPLOS

 Linux Kernel Module Continuous Address Space Re-Randomization